za-aftab/za-aftab.github.io/_posts/2024-03-14-Introduction.md

 Hello and welcome to my portfolio where you get a glimpse of my programming skills!
+Please note that the most important advances can be traced through the blog posts or under the tab [About](https://za-aftab.github.io/about/).
-You can expect to find the following on this site:
+You can expect to find the following information on this site:

 * Education
 * Technical Skills
-* My Coding Examples
+* Progress made during my Studies

 ## Education